-Smedmore House, one of Dorset’s finest Georgian manor houses, is available for holidays, weekends, house parties, weddings and civil ceremonies as well as for corporate events, dinners, meetings, presentations and as a film location.
-Surrounded by countryside and spectacular sea views as far as the eye can see, Smedmore House offers a level of tranquillity and privacy hard to find elsewhere.
-It sleeps 15 and has a dining-room with Georgian plaster-work and over 100 eighteenth-century Furstenberg plates on the walls.
+Smedmore House, the Dorset Seaside Manor, is available for rent for all kinds of event – holidays, weekends, house parties, weddings and civil ceremonies.
+A beautiful and historic Georgian house, it also makes a wonderful exclusive use venue for corporate events, dinners, meetings, presentations and as a film location.
+Surrounded by rolling countryside and spectacular sea views, privately owned Smedmore House offers a level of tranquillity and privacy hard to find elsewhere.

-Two acres of flower gardens, orchards, and a Mediterranean garden surround this Dorset seaside escape.
-At the bottom of the main walled garden is a walk through woods and fields, past sphinxes, urns and obelisks, down to Kimmeridge Bay.
+Two acres of walled flower gardens, orchards, and a Mediterranean garden surround this Dorset seaside escape.
+There is an extensive lawn to the front of the house, with a pretty pond bordered by a wild flower meadow.
+Two avenues lined with stone urns and more wild flowers lead off from here through the woods with extensive views to Kimmeridge Bay and to Weymouth and Portland beyond.
+At the bottom of the avenues is a path through fields, past sphinxes, urns and obelisks, down to Kimmeridge Bay.